celestiaorg/nmt/spec/nmt.md

 **Verification steps:**

-Verification is as explained in [Proof Verification](#nmt-proof-verification), below just for further clarity we explain how that verification map to the `Proof` fields and `VerifyNamespace` parameters.
+Verification should be done as explained in [Proof Verification](#nmt-proof-verification) section.
+Though, to provide further clarity, we'll explain how the verification process for the Proof fields and VerifyNamespace parameters corresponds to the instructions given in the Proof Verification section.
 If `proof` is a namespace inclusion proof, the followings should be verified about the `leaves`:
 - All the leaves should be namespace prefixed
 - Match the queried `nID`